JWT Decoder

 How to use

-- Paste a JWT token into the input field.
+- Paste your JWT token into the input field.

-- Click Decode to see the header and payload.
+- Click Decode and you'll see the header and payload broken out separately.

 Related tools: